ucll-vgo/csharp-intro/exercises/events/ClockExercise/assignment.md

 The first time a function is called, `n` will be set to `1`, the next time it will be `2`, etc.

-Now, how does `Clock` now how much time has passed?
+Now, how does `Clock` know how much time has passed?
 For this, it relies on a service provided by the OS, which is here represented as `ITimerService`: